google/usbmon/README.md

 # USBMON
 A tool to enumerate, list and monitor USB devices connected to a Linux host.

-Print out a list of connected devices with USB path, vendor, make, model, serial and connection speed.
+Print a list of connected devices with USB path, vendor, make, model, serial and connection speed.
 Monitor udev events such as connect or disconnect and print them with a timestamp.

 New: Experimental collectd plugin mode.